oguimbal/jcool-docs/general/graphql.md

 Conversely, **mutations are designed to act on data**.

-We differentiate a query from a mutation with the prefix of the edited text
+We differentiate a query from a mutation with the prefix of the edited text.

 Example of a query:
 ```graphql